15 Top-Rated Attractions & Things to Do in San Marino

 San Marino postage stamps

-For stamp collectors worldwide, San Marino means beautiful postage stamps, and philatelists can admire a complete collection in this museum housed in the church at Borgo Maggiore.
+In July of 2021, San Marino inaugurated its new Coin and Stamp Museum, replacing the one formerly housed in the church at Borgo Maggiore.
 The republic has for many years issued regular commemorative series, which are sought after by collectors and are a not-inconsequential source of income for San Marino's treasury.

 Along with the stamps issued by the republic since the mid-19th century are coins, which San Marino began minting in 1862.
 Since adopting the Euro, San Marino has continued to mint limited editions of gold coins for collectors.
 These are accepted as currency inside San Marino only.